Lean-tos for the Hunter – WestWilderness are included in this description.

 The distance from the trail makes this location more private than the other two lean-tos in the area.
 Having said that, it can be busy and the view attracts hikers.
 Additionally, there are two designed campsites just above the lean-to.

 The lean-to is located near one of the best springs in these mountains.
 Water supply is good.

 The easiest approach to the lean-to is from the Spruceton Trail parking area off Spruceton Road.
 One can also hike from Devil’s Path or Becker Hollow, this requires hiking the Spruceton Trail from Hunter’s summit.

 Like the Devil’s Acres lean-to (below) it is a prime camping spot to hike Hunter Mountain.
-One can also use this a base to hike Rusk/East Rusk over a nice weekend.
+One can also use this a base to hike Rusk/East Rusk.